graceswenson/project/notebook-log.md

 ## Phylogenetic Tree Construction
 ### Method 1: Distance Based Tree Using R
-I constructed a phylogenetic tree of woolly mammoth specimens using Neighbor-Joining (NJ) methods in R. This approach involved computing pairwise distances under the raw model and constructing a Neighbor-Joining tree..
+I constructed a phylogenetic tree of woolly mammoth specimens using Neighbor-Joining (NJ) methods in R. This approach involved computing pairwise distances under the raw model and constructing a Neighbor-Joining tree.
 Due to file size and computational limitations, the dataset was split into two parts for analysis.

 Code:
 ```r